Chapter 12. Transactions Subsystem Tuning

 If your environment uses XA distributed transactions, you can tune the transaction manager’s log store for better performance.

 The default transaction log store uses a simple file store.
 For XA transactions this type of log store can be inefficient, as it creates one system file for each transaction log.
 Especially for XA transactions, a journal store is much more efficient as it uses a journal that consists of one file for all transactions.

 For better XA transaction performance, it is recommended that you use a journal log store.
 For Red Hat Enterprise Linux systems, you can additionally enable asynchronous I/O (AIO) on the journal store to further improve performance.

 For Red Hat Enterprise Linux systems, if you are enabling asynchronous I/O (AIO) on the journal store, ensure that the

 Enable the Journal Log Store Using the Management Console

-- Navigate to Configuration → Subsystems → Transactions → and click View.
+- Navigate to Configuration → Subsystems → Transaction → and click View.

-- Optional: For Red Hat Enterprise Linux systems, select the Journal store enable async io check box.
+- Optional: For Red Hat Enterprise Linux systems, set the Journal Store Enable Async IO field to ON.

 - Click Save.